 John 21:5-7a Then Jesus said to them, "Children, have you any food?"
 They answered Him, "No." And He said to them, "Cast the net on the right side of the boat, and you will find some."
 So they cast, and now they were not able to draw it in because of the multitude of fish.
 Therefore that disciple whom Jesus loved said to Peter, "It is the Lord!"

-Luke 24:46-47 Now as And He opened their understanding, that they might comprehend the Scriptures.
-Then He said to them, “Thus it is written, and thus it was necessary for the Christ to suffer and to rise from the dead the third day, and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem."
+Luke 24:46-47 Now as He opened their understanding, that they might comprehend the Scriptures.
+Then He said to them, "Thus it is written, and thus it was necessary for the Christ to suffer and to rise from the dead the third day, and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem."

-Only after the touch of Jesus in Galilee, they were able to understand the Scriptures and once again gave their lives to follow Jesus and preach the everlasting gospel, this time not for His earthly kingdom but for the eternal kingdom of Christ.
+Only after the resurrection of Jesus in Galilee, they were able to understand the Scriptures and once again gave their lives to follow Jesus and preach the everlasting gospel, this time not for His earthly kingdom but for the eternal kingdom of Christ.

 Luke 24:51-53 Now it came to pass, while He blessed them, that He was parted from them and carried up into heaven.
 And they worshiped Him, and returned to Jerusalem with great joy, and were continually in the temple praising and blessing God.
 Amen.